Authors: Dinusha Mendis and Pınar Oruç

 5. Register of orphan work

-The new regulations state that a register of orphan works recording details of works that are the subject of a diligent search should be maintained by the IPO.
+The new regulations state that a register of orphan works, detailing the works that are the subject of a diligent search, be maintained by the IPO.
 As set out in the IPO Commissioned Report on Orphan Works, this will increase the chances of works being reunited with their owners as rights holders will be able to view the register to check whether any of their works appear on it.

 You can access the UK government’s Orphan Works Register here: https://www.orphanworkslicensing.service.gov.uk/view-register